 In Iran the mass-circulation daily newspaper, the Ayandegan is back in print after production had been suspended for more than a week.

-In Iran the mass-circulation daily newspaper, the Ayandegan is back in print after production had been suspended for more than a week.
+Background: In Iran the mass-circulation daily newspaper, the Ayandegan is back in print after production had been suspended for more than a week.
 It stopped publication under pressure from Iran's Islamic authorities.
 Its first issue on Monday (21 May) carried a front-page editorial on press freedom, an issue which has became a rallying point for groups disenchanted with the country's Islamic leadership.

 SYNOPSIS: Press freedom was the theme of this demonstration by opposition groups in Teheran at the weekend (19 May).
 It was organised by the largely leftist National Democratic Front, and fifty thousand supporters attended.
 The Chief speaker was Dr Sahyegan.
 He was a minister under former Prime Minister Dr Mossadeq, and has been in exile in the United States for 25 years.